TripleTrable/splan-api/README.md

 ### Pull requests

-The pull request is to be opened **after** testing the branch feature.
-The exception to this are draft PRs

-Before merging each PR needs to be reviewed from at least one other contributor
+Collaboration are accepted as mail patches to the following Mail: lars.niesen@stud.th-rosenheim.de

-### Merging
+### Merging for thoses allowed

 Merges are to be done the following: